netgen/ezplatform-site-api/docs/index.rst

 development process to **roles other than PHP developer**.

-With it, frontend developers, content builders and others will be able to do majority of the work related to eZ Platform content modelling independently of PHP developers, without the need to work in PHP.
-They will require only knowledge of Twig templates and view configuration in YAML.
+With it, frontend developers, content builders and others will be able to do majority of the work related to eZ Platform content modelling independently of PHP developers and without the need to work with PHP.
+They will require only knowledge of eZ Platform's content model, Twig templates and view configuration in YAML.

 If you are new to Site API, read the :doc:`Introduction </introduction/index>` first.